Brazil Join France In World Cup Knockouts As Ronaldo Eyes Progress - UrduPoint

 Brazil Join France In World Cup Knockouts As Ronaldo Eyes Progress

-Elsewhere, Cameroon battled back from two goals down to draw 3-3 with Serbia while Ghana edged a five-goal thriller against Son Heung-min's South Korea to keep their hopes of progress alive.
+Cameroon meanwhile battled back from two goals down to draw 3-3 with Serbia while Ghana edged a five-goal thriller against Son Heung-min's South Korea to keep their hopes of progress alive.

-Brazil midfielder Casemiro scored the only goal of the match in the 83rd minute at Stadium 974 to take the five-time winners through with a game to spare in Group G.
+Brazil midfielder Casemiro scored the only goal in the 83rd minute in a 1-0 win over Switzerland at Stadium 974 to take the five-time winners through with a game to spare in Group G.

 But with seven minutes remaining, Manchester United's Casemiro volleyed home with the help of a slight but significant deflection off Manuel Akanji to break the resistance of the obdurate Swiss.